confluentinc/commercial-workshops/series-microservices/workshop-ksql/README.md

 EMIT CHANGES;
 ```

 2. Using the **Editor**, query the new stream.
-You can either type in a select statement or you can navigate to the stream and select the query button, similar to how we did it in a previous step.
+You can either type in a select statement or you can navigate to the stream and select the query button, similar to how you did it in a previous step.
 You can also choose to set `auto.offset.reset=earliest`.
 Your statement should be the following.

 ```sql
 SELECT * FROM STOCKS_ENRICHED EMIT CHANGES;